Stanley (drinkware company): Lead content

-In January 2024, dozens of customers reported the presence of lead in their Stanley products after using at-home lead detection tests, leading to concerns about whether or not Stanley products were safe for use, particularly with children.
+In January 2024, dozens of customers reported the presence of lead in their Stanley products, concentrated at the base, after using at-home lead detection tests, leading to concerns about whether or not Stanley products were safe for use, particularly with children.

 In a statement responding to these concerns, Stanley acknowledged that lead is used in the manufacturing process deep inside of the product; however, "once sealed, this area is covered with a durable stainless steel layer, making it inaccessible to consumers" adding that its product "meet all US regulatory requirements."

 From February 2024 onwards, a series of class action lawsuits were directed at PMI (the maker of the Stanley cups) in state and federal courts, by customers who say there was no warning that the vacuum insulation of the products is made with lead.

 Stanley has described the use of lead to seal the vacuum insulation in their products as "industry standard"; however, a number of rival brands, including Owala, Klean Kanteen, Hydro Flask and Sigg have been reported as not using lead in the manufacture of their drinkware.